Cross-domain Microscopy Cell Counting by Disentangled Transfer Learning: Conclusion

 \section{Conclusion}

-A novel cell counting model that can disentangle domain-specific and domain-agnostic knowledge in cell images is proposed.
-Only the domain-agnostic knowledge related to cell density map generation is progressively transferred from a source domain to a target domain, and the domain-specific knowledge is discarded without negatively affecting the transferring performance.
-Evaluated on two target datasets and one synthetic source dataset, our cell counting model achieves good performance with much less annotation efforts compared to others.
+Our proposed cell counting model disentangles domain-specific and domain-agnostic knowledge in cell images, allowing for the progressive transfer of only the domain-agnostic knowledge related to cell number estimation from a source domain to a target domain.
+Leveraging weakly annotated samples in the target domain, our approach preserves discriminative knowledge and effectively discards domain-specific knowledge without negatively impacting the transferring performance.
+Through evaluation on two real target datasets and one synthetic source dataset, our proposed method achieves good performance in microscopy cell counting than other state-of-the-art methods, while requiring much less annotation effort.